Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 **Credits**

-* Content
-All content in the "About" and "Work" sections in this portfolio site were written by myself.
+* All content in the "About" and "Work" sections in this portfolio site were written by myself.
-* Media: I used two photo's from unsplashed, a free stock image libary.
+* Media: I used two photo's from [unsplashed.com][4] ( a free stock image libary).

 - *Photo 1*: Photo of Marjolein made by Darinde Heerema
 - *Photo 2*: Photo made by by Nolan Issac on Unsplash